jolpica/jolpica-f1/docs/races.md

 ---

-## Query Parameters:

-`limit` - Allows you to alter the limit the number of results returned.
-Defaults to 30.

-`offset` - Allows you to offset the results by the specified number.
-Defaults to 0.

----

 ## Success Response

 **Code** : `200 OK`

 **Response Fields** :

-`MRData` : The root object of the json response.

-`MRData.series` : The racing series that the races are a part of.

-`MRData.total` : The total number of races available.

 `MRData.RaceTable` : The object containing the list of the all races.